" The minister grew comparatively calm".

 i think brute means savage.

-"for i was going up and down mourning and lamenting my loss."
+"for i was going up and down mourning and lamenting my loss."element of literature

 page38